log-oscon/WP-Construct/README.md

 Now clone the project into the `www` folder:

 ```
-$ git clone git@github.com:log-oscon/wp-genesis-boilerplate.git wp-genesis-boilerplate
+$ git clone git@github.com:log-oscon/wp-construct.git wp-construct
 ```

-This should create a new directory called `wp-genesis-boilerplate` containing all the project files.
+This should create a new directory called `wp-construct` containing all the project files.

 We're not done yet: VVV needs to setup and incorporate the project into its configuration.
 That is achieved by running: